• Home

 Who can provide EMDR as a treatment method?

-For more information on EMDR please see our Frequently Asked Questions page.
+Have questions?
+Please see our Frequently Asked Questions page.

 If you or someone you know is looking for EMDR therapy in the Sarasota and Manatee Counties area, then Harmonia Wellness may be the place for you.
+To get started, call (941)529-7675 to set up an appointment today.
+Our compassionate team is here to help.

 Eyes depicting EMDR and brain processing